vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 repeat, final-pass break, and infinite-loop coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Let modulation measurements represent their own absence

+Collection preparation and stitching now retain MidiModulationUsage directly.
+Its four optional maxima already distinguish unobserved controllers from observed zero values; an outer optional supplied no further information.
+Stitching merges the measurements directly, and MIDI scaling owns the early return for empty usage instead of requiring every caller to check it.
+An empty usage value also leaves synth modulator amounts unchanged.

+This removes nine production lines and the nested presence checks.
+Existing unobserved/zero/quantization-boundary, MIDI/synth scaling, and stitched-export coverage passes.
+The full build is warning-free and all 20 CTest targets pass;
+no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,